bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 First, use the [Create tax zones endpoint](/api-reference/store-management/tax-rates-and-zones/tax-zones/create-tax-zones) to add tax zones to the store.

 The response provides an `id` for each tax zone.
-Use the id to get or delete a specific tax zone.
+Use the `id` to get, update, or delete a specific tax zone.

 <!--
 type: tab